-With transcatheter aortic valve implantation (TAVI) rapidly spreading its indication to lower-risk and younger patients, reliable and reproducible guidance on how to orient the transcatheter heart valve (THV) to avoid coronary overlap and improve hemodynamic performance become an urgent need.
-It has been recently suggested that the orientation of the neo-commissures during the navigation of the delivery system could be correlated with their final position in the aortic annulus, and consequently, modified to improve final THV orientation .
-However, no previous study has considered the effect of different aorta angulations and how to add this variable to a neo-commissure alignment model; and none reported the feasibility of neo-commissure alignment with the Portico system (Abbott Structural Heart, St. Paul, MN, USA).
-Therefore, this article aims to provide a step-by-step recommendation on how to align the Portico THV, in a reproducible and standardized way, and to present the initial results obtained in patient-specific 3D printed aortic models.
+With transcatheter aortic valve implantation (TAVI) rapidly spreading its indication to lower-risk and younger patients, reliable and reproducible guidance on how to orient the transcatheter heart valve (THV) to avoid coronary overlap and improve haemodynamic performance becomes an urgent need.
+It has recently been suggested that the orientation of the neo-commissures during the navigation of the delivery system could be correlated with their final position in the aortic annulus and, consequently, modified to improve final THV orientation1.
+However, no previous study has considered the effect of different aorta angulations and how to add this variable to a neo-commissure ...

 Sign up for free!

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases

 Computed tomography-derived transoesophageal echocardiographic views for preprocedural planning of direct transcatheter mitral valve annuloplasty